-Tags are words written in spray paint on a surface of any sort, including walls, storefronts, signs or doors.
-The words are often the name of a tagger or crew.
-They are generally just one color, a few inches or feet in size.
+Tags are words written in spray paint on a surface of any sort: including walls, storefronts, signs or doors.
+The words are usually the name of the person who wrote it; or their crew.
+They are generally just one color, a few inches in size or a couple of feet.

 The traditional motivation of a tag is to create exposure for oneself and broadcast the audacity of taking the risk to spray paint in a dangerous, inaccessible or openly public place.
 For a tag the main audience are other taggers.
 Larger productions known as "throw-ups" and "pieces" are more stylized and feature multiple colors - although they follow the same premise as tags and are also typically a name.

 Poster art is usually created in private, then brought to a public place and affixed to a surface.
 It is attached using an adhesive called wheat paste.
 In addition to paint, poster art can also incorporate multiple layers, cutouts, collages or stickers.
 The down side to a poster is that it's more susceptible to weather conditions or destruction than spray paint.
 Therefore it tend to last less long than other graffiti mediums.

 Modern street graffiti began in New York City in the early 1970's (although the person who is credited as the world's first graffiti writer was a student in Philadelphia named Cornbread).
-Young teenagers growing up in impovershed, marginalized communities started "tagging" their names on walls in public places.
-These 'writers' created alter egos, aliases that combined a nickname with a number, which was usually the digits of the street they lived on.
+Young teenagers growing up in impoverished, marginalized communities started "tagging" their names on walls in public places.
+These 'writers' created alter egos, aliases that often combined a nickname with a number.
+Often the digits were based on the street the tagger lived on.
 Early leaders in the tagging world included people with street aliases like Fab5Freddy and Tracy168.
 These graffiti pioneers experimented with new styles and began the fad of tagging New York City's subway trains.
 This historic era of graffiti was when the main widely-accepted customs and slang language developed.

 While locally in New York graffiti was seen and treated as vandalism, enthusiasts in Europe recognized artistic value in the "tagging" and brought these young writers to their continent to produce and exhibit work.
 Graffiti was an instant hit in Europe and by the mid 1980's the writers, who in America were looked upon as criminals, were treated as celebrities in countries like Italy and Germany.
 Over the 1980's there slowly began to be more recognition of graffiti artists in the US too.
 Some of the legendary pioneers were recruited to paint in music videos and on cable television.

 Rise of "Street Art"

-By the late 1980's the graffiti culture in New York was faltering due to increased penalties and the absence of the original leaders, who were overseas or busy with other endeavors.
-Meanwhile in Europe the movement was just gaining traction.
-In the 1990's European artists experimented with new styles, which have become referred to as post-graffiti or street art.
+By the late 1980's the original historic graffiti era in New York had ended and local writers proceeded to carry on and repeat the traditions and culture of their predecessors .
+Meanwhile in Europe the urban art movement was just gaining traction.
+In the 1990's European artists experimented with new styles, which have become referred to as 'post-graffiti' or 'street art.'
 A French artist known as Blek Le Rat is attributed with introducing the stencil, a form of spray art which grew popular over the next decade.
 In recent years the stencil has been made famous by notorious British artist Banksy.
 Another noteworthy artist is Frenchman Space Invader who illegally installs ceramic tiles that portray pixelated old video game characters.

 By the 2000's, street art was followed around the world and top artists became household names.
 UK artist Banksy gained reverence and notoriety for his thought provoking images which appear in the unlikeliest of places.
 His work has subsequently commanded unheralded prices at top art auction houses.
 The rise of the internet and social media has allowed for fans to follow their favorite artists, and for writers to collaborate across continents, cultures and language barriers.

 The murals we view on the tour are concentrated around an urban art exhibition called the Bushwick Collective.
-It was founded in 2012 by Joseph Ficalora - a neighborhood personality and business owner - to beautify gritty industrial streets with vibrant art.
-Joe is inspired by his deceased father and mother - and the art is dedicated to them.
+The Bushwick Collective was founded in 2012 by Joseph Ficalora - a neighborhood personality and businessperson - to beautify gritty industrial streets with vibrant art.
+Joe is inspired by his deceased father and mother - and the street art is dedicated to them.
 The Bushwick Collective brings together artists from around the world, legendary NYC graffiti artists, and local longtime Bushwick talent.
 In just a few years the Bushwick Collective has become one of the premier mural districts in the United States.

 How the Tour Works

 The tour consists of a guided walk through the neighborhood (mainly by the Bushwick Collective), and sometimes there is an indoor stop.
 The tour meets in a central location which is easily accessible by public transit or automobile.